Mono, Ontario

-The Town of Mono is situated in south-central Ontario, Canada, at the south-east corner of Dufferin County.
+Mono is a town situated in south-central Ontario, Canada, at the south-east corner of Dufferin County.
 It stretches from Highway 9 along its southern border to Highway 89 along its northern border.
 Its border to the west is with the Township of Amaranth and in the east, it is bordered by the Township of Adjala-Tosorontio.
 It was previously known as the Township of Mono.

 Mono is a rural community in both geography and character.
 It has a wide variation in topography, being composed of mostly rolling, tree-covered hills.
 It holds many streams and creeks which form the headwaters of three rivers - the Humber River, Nottawasaga River and Credit River and most of the town is located on high land relative to the rest of Southern Ontario.
 This leads to its current slogan of 'the heart of the headwaters'.

 Mono's residents live on farms, rural estates, and in small settlements.
-Mono Centre, Hockley Village, and Camilla are just some of the small communities which exist within the Town of Mono.
+Mono Centre, Hockley Village, and Camilla are among the small communities that lie within the Town of Mono.

-Mono's population represents many different backgrounds, including the farming community, local businesses, numerous artists and artisans, commuters to neighboring towns and cities, and weekend escapees from the urban bustle.
+Mono's population represents many different backgrounds, including a farming community, local businesses, numerous artists and artisans, commuters who work in neighboring towns and cities, and weekend escapees from the urban bustle.

 The origins of the name is believed to be from Sir Peregrine Maitland from Spanish for monkey.

 History

 The Town of Mono as it currently is organized is the result of governmental changes that were made as the population grew and land uses change.

 When "Simcoe District" was formed in 1843 by the Legislative Assembly of Upper Canada, it contained 19 original townships.
 Simcoe District was restructured in 1845, changing its composition to 24 townships including the Township of Mono.
 Effective January 1, 1850, An Act for abolishing the Territorial Divisions of Upper Canada into Districts abolished Simcoe "District" in favour of the Simcoe "County", still composed of the Townships noted in the Act of 1845.

 The "Provisional County of Dufferin" was initially organized as authorized by the Legislative Assembly of Ontario in 1875 and the actual formation taking effect in 1881, from parts of the counties of Grey, Simcoe and Wellington Counties.
 The Township of Mulmur and the Township of Mono were transferred from Simcoe to Dufferin in 1881.

 To better coordinate common services provided to the communities and consolidate governance within the township, the township reorganized as the Town of Mono on 1 June 1999.

+The name MONO originated from Monadh and was named by the original settlers.